 - This testimony is true; because of which you must severely rebuke them with evidence(6)“rebuke… …with evidence” is one word in Greek.
 It means to correct or expose something (typically bad/wrong), which includes the idea of supporting evidence for the correction or exposition.
 Also used in Matthew 18:15 when referring to church discipline.
 (There translated “rebuke… …with evidence”) so they might be sound in the faith,

 - not turning to Jewish myths and commandments of men who are turning away from the truth.

 - All things are pure to the pure.
-But to the men who were – and are – defiling themselves and to the unbelieving, nothing is pure.
-Rather, they did – and do – defile themselves in both mind and conscience.
+But to the men who have defiled themselves and to the unbelieving, nothing is pure.
+Rather, they have defiled themselves in both mind and conscience.

-- They did – and do – openly profess to know God, but they deny Him in their works; being detestable and disobedient and worthless for any good work.
+- They have openly professed to know God, but they deny Him in their works; being detestable and disobedient and worthless for any good work.

 Next: Titus chapter 2

 Note: If you think a word, phrase, or passage could be better translated - or is wrong - then Please Say Something.
 This is an open source Bible that's accountable to all Christians.
 See this link for details.

 Legal Use: Please feel free to quote the BOS Bible, but follow the guidelines on the Legal Use page when doing so.
 They are easy and mostly common sense.